-The Statement on Prohibited Discrimination sets out Dalhousie University's commitment to safeguarding its students and employees against all forms of prohibited discrimination at university-sponsored organizations, activities, and programs as well as in course of work or study.
+The Statement on Prohibited Discrimination indicates Dalhousie University's commitment to safeguarding students and employees against all forms of prohibited discrimination at university-sponsored organizations, activities, and programs as well as in course of work or study.

 What is discrimination?

-“For the purpose of this Act, a person discriminates where the person makes a distinction, whether intentional or not, based on a characteristic, or perceived characteristic…that has the effect of imposing burdens, obligations or disadvantages on an individual or a class of individuals not imposed upon others or which withholds or limits access to opportunities, benefits and advantages available to other individuals or classes of individuals in society.” -Section 4 of the Nova Scotia Human Rights Act
+“For the purpose of this Act, a person discriminates where the person makes a distinction, whether intentional or not, based on a characteristic, or perceived characteristic…that has the effect of imposing burdens, obligations or disadvantages on an individual or a class of individuals not imposed upon others or which withholds or limits access to opportunities, benefits and advantages available to other individuals or classes of individuals in society.” - Nova Scotia Human Rights Act (Section 4)

-Direct discrimination describes an act, behaviour or practice of treating a person unequally on the basis of any of the prohibited grounds.
+Direct discrimination describes an act, behaviour, or practice that treats a person unequally on the basis of any of the prohibited grounds.
 Direct discrimination may be overt and admitted or covert and denied.

-The second form of discrimination is most commonly known as systemic discrimination because it is discrimination inherent in, or the result of, the organization's informal or formal policies, practices or procedures.
+The second form of discrimination is most commonly known as "systemic discrimination" because this discrimination is inherent in, or the result of, the organization's informal or formal policies, practices, or procedures.

-Systemic discrimination occurs where a requirement, qualification or factor which, on its face, is not discriminatory on the basis of a prohibited ground but which results in the exclusion, restriction or preference of a group identified by a prohibited ground of discrimination.
+Systemic discrimination occurs when a requirement, qualification, or factor is not discriminatory on the basis of a prohibited ground, but results in the exclusion, restriction, or preference of a specified group identified by a prohibited discrimination.

 Examples of Direct Discrimination:

-- A manager only assigns special projects and developmental opportunities to those staff without children because they assume that they will overburden those with family responsibilities.
+- A manager only assigns special projects and developmental opportunities to staff members without children, as to an assumption that those with family responsibilities will become overburdened.

-- Student x has an accommodation to writes their exams in the Advising and Access Centre.
-One of their professors has told student x that they object to the "special treatment" they are receiving and that since “student x has an unfair advantage over their classmates” they are "going to take all this special treatment into account when calculating your final grade".
+- Student X has an accommodation to write exams in the Student Accessibility Centre.
+One of their professors has told the student that they object to the "special treatment" being received, which is an “unfair advantage over their classmates.”
+Therefore, the Professor will consider this "special treatment" into account when calculating the final grade.

 What is Accommodation?